 Social media management tools like Hootsuite, are great for targeted lead generation.
-Finally, ensure you maximise your efforts when social selling by capturing all potential leads in your CRM.
-Use the OnePageCRM Lead Clipper to pull a contact’s details straight from their social profiles on Twitter, Facebook Xing, Outlook and Gmail.
-You can then set a Next Action to follow-up – simple!
+Finally, ensure you maximize your efforts when social selling by capturing all potential leads in your CRM.
+Use the OnePageCRM Lead Clipper to pull a contact’s details straight from their social profiles on Twitter, Facebook Xing, Outlook, and Gmail.
+You can then set a Next Action to follow-up—simple!

 5. Colleagues vs. Competition

 As a salesperson who are you really competing against?
 The days of cross-departmental competition are thankfully long since passed.
-Collaboration and the open flow of information is key to company wide success.
-Aligning your sales and marketing teams is by far the most productive change you can implement in an organisation.
+Collaboration and the open flow of information are key to company-wide success.
+Aligning your sales and marketing teams is by far the most productive change you can implement in an organization.
 It’s the perfect marriage of knowledge and practice.
 The marketing team have an acute understanding of market trends, customer behaviours and spending power.
 Your sales teams know your real customers, they’re the guys on the ground, building relationships.